msw2005/FYP/README.md

 System Architecture
-The system follows a modular architecture divided into several components:
+The system follows a modular architecture divided into several components,:

 Data Processing Pipeline: Handles acquisition and preprocessing of financial data from various sources